Ganimed/wbm-library/Migration.md

 ### All the geometric iWholeBodyModel methods now accept frames id
 Relevant discussion: https://github.com/robotology/codyco-modules/issues/39

-Accordingly, a `virtual const wbiIdList& getFrameList()` method has been addeed to the iWholeBodyModel.
+Accordingly, a `virtual const wbiIdList& getFrameList()` method has been added to the iWholeBodyModel.
 This is substituting the ugly `getLinkId` method.

 #### Relevant code changes